ekazaev/route-composer/EXAMPLES.md

 Behaviour of the `StackIteratingFinder` can be changed using the `SearchOptions`.
 They are:

 - `current`: The topmost view controller
-- `visible`: If the view controller is a container, search in its visible view controllers (Example: `UINavigationController` always has one visible view controller, `UISplitController` which can han have 2 visible controllers if expanded.)
+- `visible`: If the view controller is a container, search in its visible view controllers (Example: `UINavigationController` always has one visible view controller, `UISplitController` which can have 2 visible controllers if expanded.)
 - `contained`: If the view controller is a container, search in all the view controllers it contains (i.e. All the view controllers in the `UINavigationController` before the one that is currently visible)
 - `presenting`: Search in all the view controllers that are under the topmost one
 - `presented`: Search from the view controller provided in all the view controllers that it are presented